oxyplugins/oxy-toolbox/readme.txt

 JS/jQuery Scripts - registers popular scripts like Flickity, Isotope and Infinite Scroll so you can enqueue them anywhere in Oxygen.
 * Remove "Themes" and "Theme Editor" menu items from the Appearance menu in the WP admin.
 * Gutenberg - Adds options to disable Gutenberg and to make the Gutenberg editor full width.
+* Adds a checkbox to disable Oxygen metabox on post types other than `page` in the plugin settings page.

 == Installation ==